The short answer to why your Ring video doorbell is not recording everything is simple: for multiple possible reasons.

 A subscription to Ring’s Protect Plan is required to access the Snapshot feature, as it is not included for free.

 The length of motion-detected video intervals can also be increased through the app. with similar potential consequences.

 Leaving open Ring’s live view feature

 Some Ring users suggest leaving open the “live view” feature of the Ring to provide 24/7 recordings.
 While meant as a well-intentioned workaround, this is inadvisable.
-Live view videos generally cannot exceed over ten minutes, and while a slim risk, Ring’s terms of service do technically allow them the right to terminate camera access should they find anyone “abusing” their cameras’ intended use.
+Live view videos generally cannot exceed over ten minutes.
+While a slim risk, Ring’s terms of service technically allow them the right to terminate camera access should they find anyone “abusing” their cameras’ intended use.

 A camera with limited recording ability is certainly better than having no camera at all.

 Subscribers to Ring’s Protection Plus plan may enjoy a feature similar to continuous recording without the hassle.
 Under the Plus plan, subscribers’ Ring systems are put under 24/7 professional monitoring.

 Not only will Ring notify you of emergencies when alarms connected to the device are tripped, but it will also automatically call emergency services on your behalf if necessary (not to worry – Ring calls you first to ensure that